 Which Dollar Tree Stocking Stuffer Ideas I Chose

 To see exactly which of the items on this list I picked up for Jack, just watch the video I put together.

 (I’ll probably go back for Crayola crayons and safety scissors!)

 I hope this list gives you some great ideas for your toddler’s stocking!
-Dollar Tree is great because you can go a little crazy without spending much at all. ;)
+Dollar Tree is great because you can go a little crazy without spending much.

-Lastly, if you have any other Dollar Tree toddler stocking stuffer ideas, then please share them down below!
-I know there are plenty more ideas out there, and it’s great to have lots of options.
+If you have any other Dollar Tree toddler stocking stuffer ideas, please share them down below!
+I know there are plenty more great ideas, and it’s helpful to have lots of options.